octo-technology-downunder/docker-lab/README.md

 </p>

-Take a look at the Dockerfile it the current directory.
-Don't focus on the command after the "RUN" parameter. \
+Take a look at the Dockerfile it the current directory. \
 Here's a list of the most important KEYWORDS :
 * **FROM** : used to install the minimal Linux distribution on the container.
 * **RUN** : used to list the commands to execute on your container.